 - Schools will close if the regional infection rate rises over 9% after Aug.
 1. Schools will close if the 7-day rolling average of the infection rate is above 9%. - If the infection rate rises about 9%, schools must wait until the 14-day average is below 5%. - Once schools open at Phase IV below 5% for a 14-day rolling average, schools can remain open even if the rate continues to rise about 5% until it reaches 9% for the 7-day average. - If the district does not believe that they have the ability to operate safely, given the circumstances at that time. - The district may choose to modify operations prior to closing to help mitigate a rise in cases.
-If County infection rates rise, the district will consider modifying school operations for medically vulnerable students and staff if they are participating in in-person activities or moving exclusively to remote learning. - If there is a positive case in the district we will work directly with the Department of Health and begin contact tracing immediately to determine the appropriate next steps.
-In lieu of clearance from the Department of Health the district will close for at least twenty four hours.
+If County infection rates rise, the district will consider modifying school operations for medically vulnerable students and staff if they are participating in in-person activities or moving exclusively to remote learning. - If there is a positive case in the district will work with the Westchester County Department of Health to contact trace to ensure close and proximate contacts are quarantined and to determine if a closure is necessary.
+The length of any closure will be determined in consultation with the Westchester County Department of Health.